 Dakdoritang (Korean Spicy Chicken Stew)

-Easy Dakdoritang recipe made with tender chicken, potatoes, and carrots simmered in a bold gochujang and gochugaru sauce.
-This Korean spicy chicken stew is hearty, flavorful, and perfect with rice.
+Dakdoritang is a Korean spicy chicken stew made with tender chicken, potatoes, and carrots simmered in a bold gochujang and gochugaru broth.
+Hearty, flavorful, and perfect with rice.

 Honey glazed Korean beef patties are garnished with minced pine nuts are served with rice and kimchi on the side.